Posts in category handwriting - page 2

 I created this font in 2005 as my take on an existing bitmap font by legendary designer Susan Kare (of MacOS, Chicago, etc.) called Ramona.

-That font seems to have been lost online with references now only pointing to a book called “Indie Fonts 2” which shows a few of the letters in this style.
-Alas the font is also not listed as being included on the CD that accompanied the book.
-My recollection is that the font was a bit larger and not mono-spaced.
+When I first published this in 2019 Susan’s Ramona was not online with the only references pointing to a book called “Indie Fonts 2”, which shows a few of the letters in this style.
+Alas, the font is also not listed as being included on the CD that accompanied the book.

-This reinterpretation works well when any flowing text is required such as adventure games or even for character speed bubbles.
+This reinterpretation works well when any flowing text is required, such as adventure games or even character speed bubbles.

 Uncial is a style of lettering used between the 4th to 8th century by Latin and Greek scribes.
-As you can imagine this 2006 BASIN production had its work cut out (and a typo meant it was called Unical).
+You can imagine this 2006 BASIN production had its work cut-out (and a typo meant it was called Unical).

 It has an old hand feel to it but not in the soft geometric way that many a Zenobi text adventure has.
-It’s more angular with small capitals taking the place of the odd lower case.
+It’s very angular, with small capitals taking the place of the odd lower case.

-While the text is quite readable and works great for titles the small-caps lower-case can make large runs of text difficult to scan even if individual letters are easy to identify.
+While the text is quite readable and works well for titles, the small-caps lower-case can make large bodies of text difficult to scan - even if individual letters are easy to identify.